kyteware/crosshair-cursor/README.md

 ## Usage

-1. Go to the [latest release](https://github.com/Dworv/crosshair-cursor/releases/tag/v0.5) in the releases tab and download `crosshair-cursors.tar.gz` from the latest release.
+1. Go to the [latest release](https://github.com/Dworv/crosshair-cursor/releases/tag/v0.5) in the releases tab and download `crosshair-cursors.tar.gz`.
 2. Unzip the file into `~/.icons` or  `/usr/share/icons`